Orange banner

 Clinical Associate Professor, Psychology, UT-Austin

 Dr. Jolene Jacquart, PhD is a Licensed Clinical Psychologist specializing in the treatment of anxiety, depression, and related concerns using evidence-based approaches, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and mindfulness-based interventions.
 She serves as a Clinical Associate Professor and Director of the Clinical Services and Training Center at the University of Texas at Austin, where she trains clinical psychology graduate students and supports clinical research.
 Dr. Jacquart completed her PhD in Clinical Psychology at the University of Texas at Austin and her predoctoral internship at Vanderbilt University Medical Center in Adult Psychiatry.
 She is a member of the Board of Directors for the Exposure Therapy Consortium and serves on its Clinical Steering Committee, contributing to the advancement and implementation of evidence-based treatments.
 Dr. Jacquart is passionate about improving clinical training and the dissemination of evidence-based practices; bridging the gap between research and practice to enhance mental health care and training.
+In addition to her academic work, Dr. Jacquart owns and operates Manzanita Mind PLLC, a CBT focused psychotherapy practice.

 Associate Director of Clinical Training